alanrogers/legofit/src/README.md

 * @ref flatfile "flatfile.py" reads a list of legofit output files and writes a flat file with a row for each legofit file and a column for each parameter.
+* @ref flatpat "flatpat.py" reads a list of files containing site pattern frequencies.
+These may include the output of tabulation programs such as sitepat, scrmpat, and simpat, or the output of legofit or legosim.
+Writes a flat file with a column for each site pattern and a row for each input file.
 * @ref legofit "legofit" estimates parameters from site pattern counts.
 * @ref legosim "legosim" predicts site pattern counts from